pirovc/ganon/docs/custom_databases.md

 When building, it is possible to convert the input taxonomic nodes to another using the `--convert-taxonomy` option.
 The database will then be built based on the chosen conversion.
 Conversion works between pre-defined GTDB versions (see the `ganon build-custom --help` output for a list of supported versions), between NCBI versions, and between GTDB and NCBI (or NCBI and GTDB).

- - GTDB to GTDB: conversion is based on the representative genome node between versions.
+ - GTDB <-> GTDB: conversion is based on tracking the taxa all genomes between versions.
- - GTDB to NCBI: conversion based on the GTDB mapping to the NCBI node, as provided by GTDB.
+ - GTDB <-> NCBI: conversion based on the GTDB provided mapping to the NCBI node.
- - GTDB to NCBI: conversion based on the GTDB mapping to the NCBI node, as provided by GTDB.
+ - NCBI <-> NCBI: conversion based on the `merged.dmp` file.

- - NCBI to NCBI: conversion based on the `merged.dmp` file.
+!!! warning

-Note that resolution of taxonomic nodes may be lost during conversion.
+    Note that resolution of taxonomic nodes may be lost during conversion, specially between GTDB and NCBI.
 For example, a node in GTDB may map to several nodes in NCBI, in which case the lowest common ancestor is used to achieve a one-to-one conversion.
-Additionally, conversion between NCBI and GTDB is limited, since GTDB is a subset of NCBI containing only the archaea and bacteria domains.
+Additionally, conversion between those taxonomies is limited, since GTDB is a subset of NCBI containing only the archaea and bacteria domains.

 Please check the output log from `ganon build-custom` for details on the conversion.
 The example below uses the command `--taxonomy gtdb-95 --convert-taxonomy gtdb-226` on an input containing 1787 entries: